Ecuador: Risk Assessment

 - Significant mineral, oil and gas potential

-- Diverse climate allows for a wide range of crops
+- Climate diversity allows for a wide range of crops

 - Marine resources: number-one exporter of shrimp

-- Low inflationary risk due to fully dollarized economy
+- Low inflationary risk due to fully dollarised economy

 - Large informal sector and low-skilled workforce